 Our designated child protection officer is our Headteacher, Mrs Erica Reyes.
-If you have any concerns about the health, well-being or safety of a child, then you should report thisimmedi-ately to Mrs Reyes who will take the appropriate action for the safety of the child concerned.You can also report these concerns to Mrs Reyes via e mail.
-This is:headteach-er@warrenwood.stockport.sch.ukheadteach-headteach-
+If you have any concerns about the health, well-being or safety of a child, then you should report this immediately to Mrs Reyes who will take the appropriate action for the safety of the child concerned.
+You can also report these concerns to Mrs Reyes via e mail.
+This is: headteacher@warrenwood.stockport.sch.uk obtained the required SENDCo qualification in 2015.
+She works proactively with staff and parents and collaboratively with the authority and outside agencies to ensure we meet the requirements of all our children.
+She has both professional and personal experience which allows her to understand the special educational needs of children from the perspective of the parent ,as well as through the eyes of a teacher.

-Who is responsible for the identification of special educational needs within school?
+Who is responsible for the identification of Special Educational Needs within school?

-Our Special Educational Needs Co-ordinator (SENDCO) is called Ms Kate Entwistle.
-She is a class teacher in school and is currently undertaking the final stages of her professional SENDCo qualification.
+Our Special Educational Needs Co-ordinator (SENDCO) is Ms Kate Entwistle.
+She